kurtwp/kurtwp/README.md

 ### Getting Started & Exploring Examples
 1. ### OverView
     - The [/docs](docs) folder contains type of equipemt and default diagrams
-    - The /certs folder has the resourtces I used to achieve my JNCIA & CCNA certifactions
+    - The [/certs](certs) folder has the resourtces I used to achieve my JNCIA & CCNA certifications
-    - The /projects folder contains labs Is et up and the steps and confgiuration files used to compalete the labs.
+    - The [/projects](projects) folder contains labs Is et up and the steps and configuration files used to compalete the labs.
-    - The /ansible folder contains all playbooks for configuring services, managing users, and ensuring system compliance across my various servers.
+    - The [/ansible](ansible) folder contains all playbooks for configuring services, managing users, and ensuring system compliance across my various servers.

 <!--
 **kurtwp/kurtwp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.